vercel/next.js/docs/advanced-features/react-18/streaming.md

 }
 ```

-Check out [next/streaming](/docs/api-reference/next/streaming.md) for more details for building Next.js apps in streaming SSR mode.
+Check out [`next/streaming`](/docs/api-reference/next/streaming.md) for more details on building Next.js apps in streaming SSR mode.

 ## Important Notes

 #### `next/head` and `next/script`

 Using resource tags (e.g. scripts or stylesheets) in `next/head` won't work as intended with streaming, as the loading order and timing of `next/head` tags can no longer be guaranteed once you add Suspense boundaries.
-For this reason, we suggest moving resource tags to `next/script` with the `afterInteractive` or `lazyOnload` strategy, or the `_document`.
-For similar reasons, we suggest migrating `next/script` instances with the `beforeInteractive` strategy to the `_document` as well.
+We suggest moving resource tags to `next/script` with the `afterInteractive` or `lazyOnload` strategy, or to `_document`.
+For similar reasons, we also suggest migrating `next/script` instances with the `beforeInteractive` strategy to `_document`.

 #### Data Fetching